-Modeling of each scenario will be performed with and without various proposed action(s) for five species: fall-run Chinook salmon, spring-run Chinook salmon, Coho salmon, chum, and steelhead.
+Modeling of each set of actions will be performed for salmon and steelhead species, including fall-run Chinook salmon, spring-run Chinook salmon, coho salmon, and steelhead.

 OCB staff recommends that EDT modeling be completed for ASRP Scenarios 1 and 3 to represent the broadest range of potential results, but not for ASRP Scenario 2.